Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Benjamin_Interim.md

 # My Personal and Technical Development
 - Redefining the objectives: what is really necessary?
 - Discussing changes of direction with project partner
-- Applying conceptual engineering skills (eg heat transfer) to a real problem
+- Applying conceptual engineering skills to a real problem (eg heat transfer, manufacturing + design interplay, circuit design)
+- Learning how to develop code in Raspberry Pi's Micropython IDE Thonny (not shown in this presentation)
 - Clear documentation and communication of design decisions for partner
+- Communicating directly with suppliers
-- Contacting suppliers for quotes
+- Budgeting, including obtaining quotes for bulk orders
-- Budgeting
 - Project direction and management

 <br />

-References
+**References**

 https://mathworld.wolfram.com/Lens.html